R3Conclave/conclave-core-sdk/docs/docs/index.md

 # Conclave

 Conclave is a toolkit for building _enclaves_, small pieces of software that are protected from attack by the owner of the computer on which they run.
-It is ideally suited to solving complex business collaboration and privacy problems.
+It is ideally suited to solving multi-party collaboration and privacy problems.

 ## Why Conclave?

-- An embedded Java Virtual Machine, capable of running the full Java 8 platform inside an enclave with encrypted RAM.
+- Write your host app in any language that can run on a Java Virtual Machine.
+Write your enclave using the GraalVM native image technology for incredibly tight memory usage, support for any GraalVM language and instant startup time.
-  You can eliminate all memory management errors that would undermine the security of your enclave, thanks to the built-in generational garbage collector.
+  Eliminate all memory management errors that would undermine the security of your enclave, thanks to the built-in generational garbage collector.
-- Write enclaves in Java, Kotlin, Scala, Haskell (via Eta) or any other language that can target bytecode.
+- High level, simple API that is much easier to use than other enclave APIs.
 - Full support for auditing enclaves over the internet, including remote attestation and fully deterministic, reproducible builds.
 A user can verify what the source code of the remotely running enclave is, to ensure it will behave as they expect.
-- A Gradle plugin, so compiling and signing your enclave is handled automatically.
+- A Gradle plugin to automate compiling, signing and calculating the code hash of your enclave.
+No need to use the Intel SDK - everything needed is included.
 - API designs that guide you towards SGX best practices and avoidance of security pitfalls.
-- Many tutorials, guides and commercial support from the SGX experts at R3.
 - A powerful unit testing framework to verify the operation of your enclave and remote attestation functionality, using just JUnit.
+- Tutorials, guides and commercial support from the SGX experts at R3.

 ## Documentation